 We urge parents/carers with any concerns regarding the SEND policy, or the provision made for their child at Shilbottle, to speak to us as soon as possible.
 In the first instance, please speak to the class teacher or the SENDCO.
 If parents/carers feel their child's needs are still not being met they should make an appointment to see the head teacher.
-If concerns are still unresolved, parents may wish to use the Information, Advice and Support Service for Special Educational Needs and Disability or engage with the School complaints procedures.
+If concerns are still unresolved, parents may wish to use the Information, Advice and Support Service for Special Educational Needs and Disability (see the SEND Information Report, 2017) or engage with the School complaints procedures.